 - perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians

 - learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence

 - understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

 In the Early Years Foundation Stage, music is used to support pupils’ learning across all areas, especially in Expressive Arts and Design of Development Matters in the EYFS to ensure challenging, playful opportunities across the prime and specific areas of learning and development.

 In Key Stage 1, pupils will be taught to:

 - use their voices expressively and creatively by singing songs and speaking chants and rhymes -play tuned and untuned instruments musically

 - listen with concentration and understanding to a range of high-quality live and recorded music

 - experiment with, create, select and combine sounds using the inter-related dimensions of music.

-We deliver the Music Curriculum using the Music Express scheme of music.
+We deliver the Music Curriculum using the Charanga scheme of music.